vene/vene.github.io/content/blog/mirror.md

 ```

 With a very small learning rate, we get a glimpse into the dynamics of this
-method.[ref]Technically, as the learning rate goes to zero, we are simulating a
+method.[ref]As the learning rate goes to zero, we are simulating a
 continuous *gradient flow*, of which gradient descent is a discretized
 approximation.
 For more about gradient flows, check out [Francis Bach's post](https://francisbach.com/gradient-flows/).[/ref]
 For comparison, we include the unconstrained trajectory.